uber/statsrelay/README.md

 start-stop-script, daemontools, supervisord, upstart, systemd, or your preferred service watchdog.

-By default statsrelay binds to 127.0.0.1:8125 for statsd proxying, and it binds to 127.0.0.1:2003 for carbon proxying.
+By default statsrelay binds to 127.0.0.1:8125 for statsd proxying.

 For each line that statsrelay receives in the statsd format "statname.foo.bar:1|c\n", the key will be hashed to determine which